It’s the dream, isn’t it? Having a long-distance real estate investing business…

 But… is it really possible to build something like that?

-Yes it is — plenty of investors have done it — and I’m going to show you the high-level steps for building your own long distance real estate investing business.
+Well, plenty of investors have done it — and we’re going to show you the steps for building your own long-distance real estate investing business.

-Pros & Cons of Owning a Long Distance Real Estate Investing Business
+Pros & Cons of Long-Distance Real Estate Investing

-- You’ll have to heavily rely on others — If you like to have your hands in every detail of your business, then long distance real estate investing might be difficult for you.
-The only way to build a long distance investing business is to rely almost entirely on market experts, contractors, freelancers, and a property management company to manage your business for you.
-You’ll still be coordinating a lot of things, to be sure, but you won’t have boots on the ground.
+- You’ll have to heavily rely on others — If you like to have your hands in every detail of your business, then long-distance real estate investing might be difficult for you.
+The only way to build a long-distance investing business is to rely almost entirely on market experts, contractors, freelancers, and a property management company to manage your business for you.
+You’ll still be coordinating a lot of things, to be sure, but you won’t have your boots on the ground.
 Still, most entrepreneur micro-managing tendencies can be mitigated by vetting and hiring trustworthy people.